TimelikeClosure/.github/docs/PULL_REQUEST_TEMPLATE/technical_debt_paydown.md

 ### Content
 > _To be filled out by author.
-Add the `Technical Debt` and `needs-more-info` labels, then assign to self on creation._
+Add the `technical-debt` and `needs-more-info` labels, then assign to self on creation._

 #### **Description**
 A description of the refactor made in this pull request.